antmicro/zynq-mkbootimage/README.md

 ### Zynq-7000

-Currently it supports creating boot image containing fsbl, bitstream, u-boot, and linux related binary files.
+For Zynq-7000 series, `zynq-mkbootimage` currently supports creating boot images containing the FSBL, bitstream, U-Boot, and Linux-related binary files.

-For loading linux related images, both the `[load]` and the `[offset]` attributes are supported.
+For loading Linux-related images, both the `[load]` and the `[offset]` attributes are supported.
-As opposed to the original bootgen, the file extensions are not required.
+As opposed to the original `bootgen` utility, file extensions are not required.

-For example the following .bif file:
+For example the following `.bif` file:
 ```
 the_ROM_image:
 {